MariaHildebrandt/C-Sandbox/README.md

 ## HousePropertyApplication.cs

 - Classes and Inheritance (Constructors, Destructors, Getter and Setters)
-- Arrays with Objects
+- Arrays of Objects
 - Loops
 - If, Else
+- override functions
+- Polymorphism

-Landlord can create and Manage Houses and Residents
+Landlord can create and manage Houses and Residents, Employees